 - Contact details: Each deal should be associated with a person, whether a lead or an existing customer.
-In addition to a column for each contact’s name, be sure to also capture columns for their email address, phone number, title, company, and address.
+In addition to a column for each contact’s name, capture columns for their email address, phone number, title, company, and address.

-- Contact type: This indicates whether they are a lead, customer, or another type of contact.
+- Contact type: This indicates whether they are a lead, referral, customer, or another type of contact.

 - Lead source: It’s worth tracking where your leads originate, no matter the outcome, so you can make informed decisions about where to invest your future marketing efforts.

-- Last contact: You’ll want to keep track of when you last communicated with a contact, so use this field to update the date each time you email or speak with a contact.
+- Last contact: Keep track of when you last communicated with a contact.
+Use this field to update the date each time you email or speak with them.

-- Notes: Make notes here about conversations or other communication you have with the contact, as well as any action steps needed.
+- Notes: Make notes here about conversations or other communications you have with the contact, as well as any action steps needed.

-- Owner: Use this field to indicate who is responsible for this deal.
+- Owner: Use this field to indicate whoever in your team is responsible for reaching out to a specific contact.